scullxbones/akka-persistence-mongo/docs/akka24.md

 }
 ```

 Remember that returning an empty `String` will *not* suffix any collection name, even if some separator is defined in the configuration file.
-This behavior is the default one, as implemented in the default internal `akka.contrib.persistence.mongodb.SuffixCollectionNames` class.

 <a name="suffixdetail"/>
 #### Details